 According to Kellert, there are six key elements of biophilic design:

-• Natural shapes and forms: If you’re building a new home, consider designing the exterior to imitate the shapes and forms found in nature.
-You can incorporate animal motifs like hives and webs both inside and outside the home.
+- Natural shapes and forms: If you’re building a new home, consider designing the exterior to imitate the shapes and forms found in nature.
+You can incorporate animal motifs like hives and webs inside and outside the home.
 Avoid right angles and embrace natural curves.

-• Natural patterns and processes: Although this element might sound similar to shapes and forms, this is more about using natural properties to enhance the built environment.
+- Natural patterns and processes: Although this element might sound similar to shapes and forms, this is more about using natural properties to enhance the built environment.
 If you go outside, you’ll instinctively respond to the variations and richness of detail you can find in a park or hiking trail.
-To use this element, think of bringing that same richness into your home.
+Consider bringing that same richness into your home to use this element.

 How to incorporate biophilic home design